2018 South America tornado outbreak: Damage

+The scar left by a strong tornado that tracked north of Leandro N. Alem, Misiones, Argentina.

 Overall, the tornadoes killed three people—two in Brazil and one in Argentina—and injured many.
 21 municipalities were affected by the storms, and six declared states of emergency due to the weather conditions associated with the storms, which included wind and hail in addition to tornadoes.
 Large hail of over 6 cm was observed in Porto Xavier, a city close to the Brazil-Argentina border, and again in Giruá.
 Both cities declared states of emergency due to its effects.
 Additionally, a state of emergency was declared in Sarandi for strong winds and in Vila Lângaro, Coxilha, and Água Santa for tornadoes.
 Widespread wind damage in Santa Rosa damaged the roofs of at least 50 people, leading to Civil Defense delivering tarps, tiles, and sweaters.
 Wind and hail damaged at least 400 buildings in Tupanciretã.
 Hundreds of thousands of chickens were killed in Água Santa after at least 10 large aviaries were struck by the Coxilha tornado, causing losses in the millions of reals.
 Community efforts were made to recover wheat and soybean crops which were stored in grain bins affected by the tornado.